By AILEEN JANEE CORPUS

 Losing one’s home, or commonly known as eviction, is another effect of the pandemic; it can bring extreme amounts of stress due to the fact that the tenant must leave at a certain date without accounting the amount of belongings in the home.

-“The [eviction] was stressful to [my mother’s friend],” said senior Celeste Chala, “it came to the point where [she was] so stressed out she had a seizure in Target.
+“The [eviction] was stressful to [my mother’s friend],” said REV senior Celeste Chala, “it came to the point where [she was] so stressed out she had a seizure in Target.
 We were given a short amount of time and I believe that they expected us to pay some money up until move out day.”

-“[I have m]ore time for mental stability,” said senior Gloria Bahena from Redlands East Valley, “[and to] find peace within myself and develop new skills such as learning new languages.”
+“[I have m]ore time for mental stability,” said REV senior Gloria Bahena, “[and to] find peace within myself and develop new skills such as learning new languages.”
 Bahena believes that without quarantine, her mental health would have definitely been worse, but that too much of a good thing cannot always be good.

-Other students feel relieved from not having to deal with drama at school, such as junior Chloe Moore from Redlands East Valley: “I’ve had a lot of free time to focus on my mental stability.
+Other students feel relieved from not having to deal with drama at school, such as REV junior Chloe Moore, who said “I’ve had a lot of free time to focus on my mental stability.
 I’m so much happier, and I don’t have to deal with drama at school.”

-Kaedyn Nelson a sophomore at Redlands East Valley has been learning new skills and taking time to self-reflect, “I have started to learn how to drive, [and] I started dancing again.
-Distance learning has forced me to really sit down and pay attention, and get good grades.
+Kaedyn Nelson a REV sophomore has been learning new skills and taking time to self-reflect.
+“I have started to learn how to drive, [and] I started dancing again,” said Nelson.
+“Distance learning has forced me to really sit down and pay attention, and get good grades.
 Yes, my freshman year was very bad: I was in and out of trouble, and I lost my phone for another year.
 During quarantine I was so stressed with the fact that I couldn’t go to school or see my friends or just go out anywhere, that I decided to make decisions to get me in trouble for the three months.
 After that I really focused on myself and what I could do better.”